kreijack/bombrowser/tests/TESTS.md

 Test description #3:
 - after the steps above, re-close "BOMBrowser - Codes list" window.
-- in the previous opened "where used window", select from teh windows menu the "BOMBrowser - Codes list"
+- in the previous opened "where used window", select from the windows menu the "BOMBrowser - Codes list"

 Expected results #3:
 - The "BOMBrowser - Codes" appears